-Phase Two (by Friday of the 6th week of the semester) - Student must submit written proposal to PhD Qualifying committee with a copy to the BME Graduate Director and Coordinator.
+Phase Two (by Friday of the 6th week of the semester) - The student must submit their written proposal to PhD Qualifying committee with a copy to the BME Graduate Director and Coordinator.

-Phase Three (by Friday of the 8th week of the semester) - Qualifying Committee Chair will provide their decision (pass or fail) about the written exam to the student and the BME Graduate Program Director and Coordinator.
+Phase Three (by Friday of the 8th week of the semester) - The Qualifying Committee Chair will provide their decision (pass or fail) about the written exam to the student and the BME Graduate Program Director and Coordinator.
 If the student passes, he/she will schedule an oral presentation.
 If the student fails, he/she will receive a written critique and be permitted to resubmit the written portion of the qualifying exam by the next semester.

 Phase Four (by the end of semester) - Deadline for student to successfully complete the oral examination related to the written proposal.
-Decision (pass or fail) must be provided by the Committee Chair to the student and the Graduate Program Director and Coordinator within one week after the examination.
+A decision (pass or fail) must be provided by the Committee Chair to the student and the Graduate Program Director and Coordinator within one week after the examination.

-4. Qualifying Exam Delay
+3. Qualifying Exam Delay